 The Drama Studio can be booked in advance to use for rehearsals with the subject teacher during selected morning and lunchtime sessions.
 The Drama Department offer a variety of clubs:

-- KS3 Drama Club:This exciting club is run during the Autumn and Summer term, allowing students who enjoy Drama to working towards scripted performance for the Winter and Summer Showcase, as well as having an opportunity to devise and perform as a group.
+- Yr 9 Drama Club:Allowing students who enjoy Drama to working towards scripted performance for the Winter and Summer Showcase, as well as having an opportunity to devise and perform as a group.

 Google classroom: This is a fantastic tool, utilised weekly by the Performing Arts faculty.
 The online application allows for paperless communication, between staff and students and for staff to streamline curriculum, classwork, examinations and homework.